ldimitrov/HTML-Paralax-Sticky-Header/README.md

 HTML-Paralax-Sticky-Header
 ==========================

-HTML Paralax Example with a Sticky Header.
+Responsive HTML Paralax Example with a Sticky Header.

 Uses jQuery with custom scrolling function and custom CSS for styling.